TheAlternativeZurich/HackingSessionSheet/110-files.md

 ###Exercise 1

 a) For this set of exercises, create the temporary working directory `TempDir` in your home directory.
 Now, make it your current working directory.
-b) Create the file `capture.txt` containing some text typed in the keyboard.
+b) Create the file `capture.txt` containing some text typed through your keyboard.
     *Hint:* Use a console text editor such as nano
 c) How many lines, words and characters does this file have?
 d) Make a copy of the file and compare both files.